-Bergmann & Moore offers clients the peace of mind that comes with knowing we have the resources and expertise to stand by them until they get what they deserve.
+Bergmann & Moore offers our clients the peace of mind that comes with knowing we have the resources and expertise to stand with you until you get what you deserve.
 Veterans and their loved ones are always welcome to call Bergmann & Moore for a FREE consultation of their case.
 Our intake coordinators can answer questions, help figure out next steps, or offer additional resources.

 Agent Orange Exposure